singhshaswat/Empathy_Engine/README.md

-# 🎭 Emppathy Engine – Emotion-Aware Text-to-Speech
+# 🎭 Empathy Engine – Emotion-Aware Text-to-Speech

 Give your app a **human-like voice**.
 Empathy Engine analyzes input text and generates speech by adjusting **emotion, rate, and volume**.